 The Happy Fish is currently back in New York at Norrie Point with a busy schedule attending events and workshops!
 On September 28th, Happy Fish travelled to the Big Apple (NYC) for the Submerge Festival!
 And on October 22nd, Happy will surface at the Day in the Life of the Hudson and Harbor event.

 Have you seen Happy Fish?
 Take a selfie and tag us on social media!

 Check here for updates on its travels and look for it at a location near you!

 Where has the Happy Fish already been?

 Happy Fish has visited 16 great locations in the USA in 2016-2018, from river clean-up to restoration works or even dam removal projects.
 At the start of the year, Happy Fish travelled from New York to Canada through to the end of April!
-Now, Happy Fish is back in New York with our ambassador Chris Bowser and on display for educational workshops.
+Now, Happy Fish is now in Massachussets on display at the Greater Atlantic Regional Office of the National Marine Fisheries Service.

 - October 22, 2019, Day in the Life of the Hudson and Harbor (New York, United States)

 - September 28, 2019, The Submerge Festival at Hudson River Park (New York, United States)

 - September 14, 2019, Science on the River at Norrie Point Environmental Center (New York, United States)